anchore/grype/test/quality/README.md

 to summarize the matching performance but does not explain why the matching performance is what it is.

-Indeterminate matches are matches from results that could not be pared with a label (TP or FP).
-This could also mean that multiple conflicting labels were found for the a single match.
+Indeterminate matches are matches from results that could not be paired with a label (TP or FP).
+This could also mean that multiple conflicting labels were found for a single match.
 The more indeterminate matches there are the less confident you can be about the F1 score.
 Ideally there should be 0 indeterminate matches, but this is difficult to achieve since vulnerability data is constantly changing.